pypa/packaging.python.org/source/resources.rst

 Additional Resources
 ====================

+:Page Status: Incomplete [1]_
+:Last Reviewed: 10-29-2013

-Additional Resources we deem helpful.
+Additional Resources we deem might be helpful.

 1. For those looking for a more comprehensive guide to "How do I publish my